heiglandreas/htmltopdflib/README.md

 * bolditalic
 * italic

-The following HTML-Tags ar ecurrently supported:
+The following HTML-Tags are currently supported:

 * em
 * li